 3. School supplies and photocopying: Fees will be collected midway through the school year.

 4. Volunteer Deposit: As a member of a charitable organization, all members have a duty to do volunteer work for the school unless uncontrollable circumstances exist.
+For the list of volunteer roles, please refer to Volunteer Job Descriptions.
 For those who are not able to fullfill duties will be exempt with $100 of Volunteer Deposit.
 If you are looking for the examption, please read Volunteer Deposit Policy before paying the deposit.
 Please be reminded that once the volunteer depot is paid, it is not refundable without the cancellation process of the exemption.
 If your situation changes for volunteer duties, please notify the board in advance for the refund of the deposit.4.

 Payment Method We accept ONLY e-Transfer.
 Please click here for the details of fees.